MikeLuu99/http-server-golang/README.md

-# Quote Server Repository
+# HTTP Server in Go

-This repository contains a simple quote server written in Go.
-The server provides a RESTful API for retrieving and adding quotes.
+This repository contains a simple http server written in Go.
+The server provides a RESTful API for retrieving and adding quotes to local json file.

 ## Features